ToniTani/GameProject/README.md

 A small browser game that turns a **business ecosystem into a knowledge‑graph puzzle**: connect the right companies before the timer runs out.
 It was built as a **research artifact** — a case study in using a large language model (LLM) as a *co‑developer*.

 > Status: playable demo and research prototype — not a finished product.
-Content is hand‑seeded and static.
 One experimental "self‑updating" feature was attempted but does **not** work reliably and is not part of the shipped game (see *How it was built*).

 ![Gameplay](docs/gameplay.png)